 As noted earlier, what constitutes an "official action" does not change based on the nature of the contribution given to the officeholder.
 Whatever definition is applied here also must apply in future cases where the gifts are fully-reported contributions of campaign funds.
-If the acts at issue here constitute "official actions" of the Governor for purposes of federal criminal law, then any favorable and customary treatment by an officeholder - including meeting with a citizen or a simple nod of approval - would constitute "official actions" as well.
+If the acts at issue here constitute "official actions" of the Governor for purposes of federal criminal law, then any favorable and customary treatment by an officeholder -

-This would pose serious problems both for the officeholder as well as the citizen.
+including meeting with a citizen or a simple nod of approval - would constitute "official actions" as well.
+This would pose serious problems both for the officeholder and the citizen.

 Living under such a restrictive regime, future Attorneys General would be well-advised to counsel their Governors to abstain from any favorable treatment of any campaign contributor, lest they risk being accused of having engaged in a quid pro quo transaction in violation of federal law.
-This would have far-reaching consequences affecting many actions in which Governors customarily have It would affect, for example, whom engaged.
-Governors can invite into their home, the Executive Mansion; or what personal introductions they can facilitate: whom Governors can invite on trade missions; and whom Governors (or other officeholders) can meet about government business.
+This would have far-reaching consequences affecting many actions in which Governors customarily have engaged.
+It would affect, for example, whom Governors can invite into their home, the Executive Mansion; what personal introductions they can facilitate; whom Governors can invite on trade missions; and whom they can meet to discuss government business.